The Shark Vertex Pro Cordless Vacuum is a great lightweight cleaning companion that won't break the bank

 Several replacement parts for the vacuum are available to buy from Shark, enabling you to prolong the life if anything breaks.
 Furthermore, the lengthy 5-year warranty covers manufacturing faults if you buy it from an authorized retailer.

-Shark Vertex Pro Cordless Vacuum: User reviews
+Shark Vertex Pro: User reviews

-Mallory Micetich, Home Expert at Angi, told us that “cordless vacuums are a great option for daily maintenance and have become popular thanks to their ease of use, distance range and more modern designs.
-Most are upright, making them easy to store and newer models have multi-functional configurations so you can easily switch from surface to surface.”
+Mallory Micetich, Home Expert at Angi, told us that “cordless vacuums are a great option for daily maintenance and have become popular thanks to their ease of use, distance range, and more modern designs.
+Most are upright, making them easy to store, and newer models have multi-functional configurations so you can easily switch from surface to surface.”

 Mallory also thinks cordless vacuums are useful when it comes to cleaning “trouble areas, like stairs, but they might not do as thorough of a job as a plug-in vacuum cleaner would.
 Since they’re made to be compact, cordless vacuum cleaners usually have less suction power and limited battery life.”